jialinGuo6/Operations-Case-3/README.md

 # Operations-Case-3
-20 employees //
+20 employees,
-1,000 initial customers
+1,000 initial customers,
-25 new customers per month
+25 new customers per month,
-10% monthly customer churn
+10% monthly customer churn,
-70% CSAT (customer satisfaction)
+70% CSAT (customer satisfaction),
-Each active customer pays $100(base fee) per month for core product
+Each active customer pays $100(base fee) per month for core product,

 Three work position
 1. New Business Acquisition (These people are responsible for selling and getting new customers in the door)